-The Science Cheerleaders are professional cheerleaders pursuing science careers who playfully challenge stereotypes, turn everyone onto science by encouraging participation in citizen science activities, and inspire young women (including 3-4 million U.S. cheerleaders) to consider careers in science, technology, engineering and math.
+The Science Cheerleaders are professional cheerleaders pursuing science, technology, engineering, and math (STEM) careers who playfully challenge stereotypes, turn everyone onto science by encouraging participation in citizen science activities, and inspire young women (including 3-4 million U.S. cheerleaders) to consider careers in STEM.
 We do this by recasting the image of scientists and engineers while giving people the opportunity to explore their personal interests as a gateway to science.
 We communicate in ways that inspire people using our very real, very personal stories.
 We do this at schools, festivals, malls, on tv, online, at cheer events, games, bars…wherever the people are!
 The point: science is accessible to ALL!

 More than 200 current and former professional cheerleaders from the NFL, NBA, and other pro sports leagues, pursuing science and engineering careers make up the Science Cheerleaders.
 Learn more about them here.
 Thousands of college, high school and middle school cheerleaders–with interests in science and engineering–are poised to join our mission.
 And we hope, through our partnership with Pop Warner Little Scholars, Inc., we’ll spark interest in science among their 100,000 young cheerleaders each year!

 Back to top.